agirbau/person_tracker/README.md

 ### Playing with person tracker ###

 * Run install.m
+* Check "./demo"
 * Enjoy!

 ### TODO ###

-* Add model generation!
-* Script to download MNC and move files in it automatically
+* Script to download MNC and move in it automatically